DocDBrown/RedKangarooOS/README.md

 RedKangarooOS is an open-source, Rust-based operating system designed for performance, security, and scalability.
 This project aims to provide a modern, efficient, and flexible OS platform built entirely with Rust.
 This is a long term project...

-Our Website is at www.redkangaroo-os.com
+Our Overview Website is at www.redkangaroo-os.com
-If you can connect try http://130.198.99.76

 ## Table of Contents